Software implementation for calculating the Chern and $Z_2$ topological invariants with WIEN2k all-electron density functional package: Program Implementation

 ~

 Sample of \texttt{CherN.py} input:

 The script generates a mesh-grid discretization of $(n_1-1)\times(n_2-1)$ for the chosen boundary at a plane perpendicular to the selected direction and located at the constant height (see Fig.~\ref{fig:BZ-discret}b).
 Following this, the program generates the appropriate \texttt{case.klist} file for each loop $\partial S_i$ in the discretized grid and invokes the \textsc{BerryPI} code with the specified flags.
 As the Berry phase calculation inherently carries a $2\pi$ uncertainty, two phase unwrapping schemes are utilized (the python \texttt{numpy.unwrap} function) for all the calculated phases (see Fig.~\ref{fig:BZ-discret}b) to ensuring continuity of the Berry flux between adjacent patches.
 The acceptable criterion for continuity is $\Delta \gamma < \pi/2$ between any two adjacent patches.
 If the continuity criterion is not fulfilled, a warning message will be displayed at the end of the run.
-In latter case it is advised to increase the mesh grid ($n_1,n_2$)
+In the latter case it is \textit{imperative} to increase the mesh grid ($n_1,n_2$) until continuity is achieved.
+There is no \emph{a priori} way to estimate values of the discretization parameters.
+In general, materials with a smaller gap require a denser mesh.
+According to a Kubo formula for the Berry curvature based on the perturbation theory (written as a sum over all states \cite{Garg_AJP_78_2010}), the Berry curvature is inversely proportional to the square of the energy difference between states.
+Thus, the curvature is more localized in materials with a smaller gap, especially near to band crossings \cite{Yao_PhysRevLett_92_10.1103/PhysRevLett.92.037204,Stejskal_SciRep_12_10.1038/s41598-021-04076-z}.
+This fact should be taken as a marker for initial selection of the mesh density based on the band-structure analysis.
+Later we will give two examples of materials (\ce{MoS2} and \ce{FeBr3}) and encourage the reader to verify this trend.

 Finally, the program calculates the total Chern number $C$ by employing Eq.~\eqref{eq:C_total} and stores the result, as well as the Berry curvature projection data (image matrix with values in units of rad~bohr$^2$ separated by comma) obtained from Eq.~\eqref{eq:Berryflux} in the \texttt{berrycurv.dat} file.
 This methodology differs from that chosen in the previously mentioned codes (\textsc{Z2Pack} and \textsc{WannierTools}) where Eq.~\eqref{eq:ChernPolarization} was employed, which implies the discretization of the Brillouin zone in a set of strings along the direction of one of the reciprocal lattice vectors.
 The two methods are equivalent from the Chern number perspective.
 In our case, however, the selection of loops also allow us to generate a map of the Berry curvature $\Omega(\mathbf{k})$ according to Eq.~\eqref{eq:Berryflux}.
 If the \textsc{Matplotlib} library is installed, a Berry curvature map is saved in \texttt{.png} and \texttt{.pdf} formats.
 The source code of \textsc{CherN} is available in the \textsc{BerryPI} GitHub repository \cite{Rubel2022-berrypi}.
 The execution of \textsc{CherN} requires \textsc{WIEN2k} \cite{Blaha_JourChemPhys_7_2020_10.1063/1.5143061} and \textsc{BerryPI} \cite{Rubel_Compphyscomm_184_2013_10.1016/j.cpc.2012.10.028} (along with its dependencies) installed, as well as the \textsc{NumPy} library.